slatedocs/slate/source/includes/_companies.md

 ]
 ```

 Retrieves the list of approvers for current company.
+It will not return approver
+lists if it is an auto approval PO.

 ### HTTP Request